Meet Alex, freelance instructor

 “I’ve always needed challenge to feel inspired, so naturally, I was drawn to activities like climbing which take you out of your comfort zone.
 I’ve always felt that to willingly face difficulty transforms you from who you are into someone stronger mentally and physically, it shows you what you are truly capable of.
 The evolution of self that comes with climbing has kept me hooked for over a decade and I cannot imagine my life without it.”

 Ghandy is our resident safety inspector, gear checker, instructor and conversationalist.
 Handy, very handy!

 He is a lighthouse of positive energy and a jack of all trades, having worked at one time or another in about every type of job going, teaching Cubs, Scouts, Duke of Edinburgh gold and lots of multi activity instructing.

 He has climbed for about 38 years, all over Britain and Europe “living the dream”.

 About working at The Boardroom; “I instruct to be able to pass on skills and encouragement so that others may have as much pleasure from climbing as I still get, kids are just honest and funny and generally without any expectation other than fun!”

 Grace has been climbing at the wall for a long time often with her dad John and with The Academy.
 Now we are pleased to welcome her behind the desk too.
-Grace works in the kitchen and sometimes on reception.
+Grace works on reception and is training to be one of our instructors.

 “I fell in love with climbing immediately.
 It has become part of my everyday life and I use any excuse to spend time at The Boardroom.
 As well as the climbing itself I also look forward to socialising with other climbers and eating all the cakes!
 It’s something I always look forward to and I couldn’t imagine life without climbing.
 The climbing community as a whole is a very friendly and welcoming one.”